vandanaa-sharma/MarathiOCR/README.md

    - Error3 -  Could not find definitions for tess-two’s build.gradle file’s install{} and bintray{} blocks.
      **Fix** - Commented the blocks temporarily

- 6. Error - datapath does not exist on device at - mTess.init(datapath, languag) in OCRFunctions.java (mTess is TessBaseAPI’s object)
+ 6. Error - datapath does not exist on device at - mTess.init(datapath, languag) in OCRFunctions.java (mTess is TessBaseAPI’s object).
-     -**Fix** - Added mar.trained data file to the folder “storage/emulated/0/tesseract/tessdata/” (folders created manually)
+     **Fix** - Added mar.trained data file to the folder “storage/emulated/0/tesseract/tessdata/” (folders created manually)